New York Drunk Driving Accident Attorney

 - Loss of consortium (in the event of wrongful death)

 Drunk drivers are responsible for roadway tragedies every day.
 Don’t let one get away with ruining your life or taking a loved one from your family.
-One of the best things you can do for yourself after a drunk driving accident is retain an attorney.
+After a drunk driving accident, one of the best things you can do for yourself is to retain an attorney.
 An NYC personal injury lawyer can walk you through your legal opportunities and help you seek maximum compensation for your losses.
 A personal injury suit can not only lead to the financial recovery you need, but also to the closure your family needs to move forward.

 If a drunk driver killed your loved one, you may be eligible to file a wrongful death claim.
 A personal representative of the deceased person’s estate has this power in the state of New York.
 You have two years from the date of death to file this type of claim, while the deadline for standard personal injury lawsuits is three years from the date of injury.
 Don’t wait another day to speak to an attorney.
 A brighter future could be just a phone call away.
-Call (833) SAM-N-DAN or go online to schedule a free case evaluation in NYC.
+Call 800-726-6326 or use the online form to schedule a free case evaluation in NYC.